vihanga-swat/HistoriSenseFrontend/README.md

 ---

-## 👥 Team

-Final Year Project Team
-- Add names, roles, and contacts here

----

 ## 📞 Support

 - Open an issue with details, logs, and repro steps
 - Add screenshots for UI issues
-- For general questions, contact the maintainers or create a discussion thread
+- For general questions, contact: vihangawork@gmail.com

 ---